otmanTR/hello-rails-react-/README.md

 ### Key Features <a name="key-features"></a>

 -Creating API end point by Rails
--Using API with webpach in React
+-Using API data and display in React

 <p align="right">(<a href="#readme-top">back to top</a>)</p>